project-chip/matter.js/packages/examples/src/controller/README.md

 The following parameters are available and used to initially commission a device (they can be omitted after this):
 * --fabriclabel: the fabric label to use for commissioning (default: "matter.js Controller")
 * If the IP and Port of the device is known (should be only the case in testing cases) you can use the following parameters:
-    * --ip: the IP address of the device to commission (can be used but discovery via pairingcode or discriminator or also just pin (passcode) is most likely better)
+    * --ip: the IP address of the device to commission (can be used but discovery via pairingcode or discriminator or also just passcode is most likely better)
     * --port the port of the device to commission (default: 5540)
 * Device identification options:
-    * --pairingcode: code to use for pairing (-longDiscriminator and -pin will be ignored) - usually the code below the QR Code on the device or displayed in the app!
+    * --pairingcode: code to use for pairing (-longDiscriminator and -passcode will be ignored) - usually the code below the QR Code on the device or displayed in the app!
     * --longDiscriminator: the discriminator to use for pairing (default: 3840, value between 0 and 4095)
-    * --pin: the pin to use for pairing (default: 20202021)
+    * --passcode: the passcode to use for pairing (default: 20202021)
 * When the device to commission is not already in the IP network and also not an Ethernet device commission can be done via ble.
 In this case the following parameters are used:
     * --ble: enable BLE support (default: false) If this is enabled the controller will try to connect via BLE first (15s timeout) and then via IP if not commissioned yet!
     * --ble-hci-id: Optionally, HCI ID to use (Linux only, default 0)